PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		whitelistPersistConnectTimeout(2)

+* setBlacklistIPRetMsg(<msg>) - Set the message to be returned to clients whose IP address is blacklisted.
+For example:

+        setBlackistIPRetMsg("Go away your IP is blacklisted")

+* setBlacklistLoginRetMsg(<msg>) - Set the message to be returned to clients whose login is blacklisted.
+For example:

+        setBlackistLoginRetMsg("Go away your login is blacklisted")

+* setBlacklistIPLoginRetMsg(<msg>) - Set the message to be returned to clients whose IP address/login is blacklisted.
+For example:

+        setBlackistIPLoginRetMsg("Go away your IP/Login is blacklisted")

 * setAllow(\<allow func\>) - Tell wforce to use the specified Lua function for handling all "allow" commands.
 For example: